philrz/super/docs/integrations/zeek/shaping-zeek-json.md

-If working in a directory containing many JSON logs, the reference shaper can be applied to all the records they contain and output them all in a single binary [ZNG](../../formats/zng.md) file as
+If working in a directory containing many JSON logs, the reference shaper can be applied to all the records they contain and output them all in a single [Super Binary](../../formats/bsup.md) file as
 follows:

 ```